Mickael-van-der-Beek/profily/README.md

 ###Options
 	$('img').profily({
-		//Choose the font family you want to display (Default : Calibri) fontFamily    : 'Calibri',
+		// Choose the font family you want to display (Default : Calibri) fontFamily    : 'Calibri',

-		//Choose the attribute you want to use for the fullname (Default : alt) attribute     : 'alt',
+		// Choose the attribute you want to use for the fullname (Default : alt) attribute     : 'alt',

-		//If you want to get an other color when the backround if yoo light (Default : false) light		  : true
+		// If you want to get an other color when the backround if yoo light (Default : false) light		  : true
 	});